Bucky-Cheng/Financial-Portfolio/README.md

 ### will to use BERT analysis news, reports and filings

 ## Financial portfolio management, stock relationship analysis
+cleaning the stock dataset<br>
+paint correlation heat-map<br>
+generate the portfolio<br>
+using Sharpe Ratio to evaluate portfolio
 ## In progress....